shadowao/vsag/docs/hgraph_params.md

     "base_io_type": "block_memory_io", /* optional, default is 'block_memory_io',
                                           support "memory_io", "block_memory_io", "buffer_io", "async_io", "mmap_io"
-                                          means the io type for 'base_quantization' codes the "memory_io" and "block_memory_io" mean store in memory, "buffer_io" means on local SSD or local disk. */
+                                          means the io type for 'base_quantization' codes the "memory_io" and "block_memory_io" mean stored in memory, "buffer_io" means on local SSD or local disk. "reader_io" means that the IO section will be set during deserialization, and IO operations will be based on Reader*/

     "base_file_path": "./default_file_path", /* optional, default is "./default_file_path",
                                                 means the filepath for 'base_quantization' codes storage, the parameter is meaningless